Lehi Main Street Historic District

-The Lehi Main Street Historic District is a 5 acre historic district in Lehi, Utah, United States, that was listed on the National Register of Historic Places (NRHP).
+The Lehi Main Street Historic District is a 5 acre historic district in Lehi, Utah, United States, listed on the National Register of Historic Places (NRHP).

 Description

 The district includes work dating from 1891, and includes Italianate and Gothic architecture.
 The listing included 19 contributing buildings.

 According to its 1998 NRHP nomination, the district is significant "for its association with and physical representation of Lehi's growth and development through two of the major periods of Lehi's history."